Chronic Obstructive Pulmonary Disease (COPD) refers to a set of progressive lung diseases that can cause mild to severe breathing problems.

 These may be accompanied by blueness of your lips/fingernails or unintended weight loss.

 COPD is diagnosed in the following way:

-Spirometry: This is a simple test that is often use to diagnose COPD, and its severity.
+Spirometry: This is a simple test that is often used to diagnose COPD, and its severity.
 To perform this test, you will be asked to blow out with all your strength into a mouthpiece connected to the spirometer.
-The machine measures the Forced Expiratory Volume (FEV1) and Forced Vital Capacity (FEV6/FVC) which are measured in the first second, and the the first 6 seconds respectively.
-Using these units, your doctor can determine what stage of COPD you belong to.
+The machine measures the Forced Expiratory Volume (FEV1) which measures how much air a person can exhale during the first second.
+Your doctor can use this information along with evaluating your symptoms, to determine what stage of COPD you belong to.

 A CT scan/X-ray is done to look at your lungs in more details.
 This is done to rule out any other causes of your symptoms.
 Blood tests: To rule out other disease that may cause similar symptoms.
 A blood test may also be done to check for an alpha-1-antitrypsin deficiency.

 COPD is usually treated with medication, the different types including the following:

 Lung transplant: It is a major operation, and has significant risks and life-long care associated with it.
 But, it can drastically improve your breathing ability.